mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Obscura Observation + 2to 5la 6na
 Jesse,

 I found your message and made my own projections.
 I am sure that we came to the same conclusion.
 Hopefully you abandoned your quest to find me and told someone else, but in case you haven't, I am leaving now to deliver the message to whoever I can find in the city.
+Hopefully the Holragi haven't gotten to it first.

 This may be the last time we speak.
 It's been–
 ```